 A power rack, also called a squat rack, is a sturdy metal frame usually about eight feet tall, four feet wide, and three to six feet long with adjustable hooks to hold a barbell and safety bars to allow for safe solo weightlifting.

 Many power racks also have pegs to hold weight plates.

 This is what you’ll use for the squat, bench press, pull-up, and chin-up.

-You also want a barbell that has a gaps in the knurling near the middle of the bar, so that the bar can more easily slide up your shins during deadlifts.
+You also want a barbell that has a gap in the knurling near the middle of the bar, so that the bar can more easily slide up your shins during deadlifts.

-I recommend the Rogue Ohio Power Bar with Cerakote finish.
+I recommend the Rogue Ohio Power Bar with Cerakote finish, which costs $340.
 It’s made of high-quality steel that’s guaranteed by their lifetime warranty never to bend, and the Cerakote finish looks neat and protects the bar from scratches and corrosion.

-If you want a more affordable option, go with the iheartsynergee S-2 Olympic 20kg Barbell.
+If you want a more affordable option, go with the iheartsynergee S-2 Olympic 20kg Barbell, which costs $260.
 A horrible company name, but a good bar.

 You’ll need to buy at least two 2.5-, 5-, 10-, and 25-pound plates and six 45-pound plates when you set up your home gym.
 You can buy more as you get stronger (most people like to add extra 10- and 45-pound plates).